 Amount Invested: $100,000

 She decides to purchase the annuity with $100,000 of her retirement nest egg.
-The more than 5% interest rate is guaranteed through the five years, and Amy can increase the value of her money by more than $30,000 by the time she retires.
+The competitive interest rate is guaranteed throughout the entire five-year period, which means Amy can increase the value of her money by more than $30,000 by the time she retires.

 5-Year Fixed Annuity vs. 5-Year CD

 Five-year fixed annuities are often compared to 5-year certificates of deposit (CDs).
-Both offer the safety and protection of your principal and can grow your money in a predictable, guaranteed way.
+Because they both offer safety and protection for your principal, you can grow your money in a predictable manner, thanks to the guaranteed rate.

-One big difference is the purpose of each.
-CDs can be an appealing option in place of a regular savings account, growing money that would otherwise remain stagnant.
+One big difference between annuities vs. CDs is their purpose.
+CDs can be an appealing option instead of a regular savings account, allowing you to grow money that would otherwise remain stagnant.

-On the other hand, 5-year fixed annuities generally serve as retirement products that help you grow your money with the benefit of tax-deferred growth.
+Meanwhile, 5-year fixed annuities generally serve as retirement products designed to help your money grow through tax-deferred growth.

-Fixed annuities can also pay out in different ways.
-For example, your contract could be structured to provide you with guaranteed, lifelong payments as well as guaranteed income payments over a certain period, such as 10 or 20 years.
+Fixed annuities also pay out in different ways.
+For example, your contract could be structured to provide you with guaranteed lifetime payments, as well as guaranteed income payments over a certain period, such as 10 or 20 years.

 A critical benefit that a 5-year annuity could provide is the ability to withdraw all of the money before maturity without incurring any surrender charges in the case of terminal illness or if the contract owner is confined to nursing care.
 This feature can be particularly beneficial for an older client who seeks guaranteed growth without losing access in times of real need.